thelingxichen/scSVAS/webserver/markdown/Clonal_Lineage.markdown

    + Download </br>
      An SVG file will be generated when you click the "Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the "Light Theme'' button.
    + Tooltips and Highlights </br>
-          When your cursor hovers over an Oviz component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
-There are several major types of Oviz component in the "CNV Clonal Lineage'' application and their tooltipping and highlighting interactions are as follows:
+          When your cursor hovers over a component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
+There are several major types of component in the "Clonal Lineage'' application and their tooltipping and highlighting interactions are as follows:
 + Lineage tree node </br>
        The tooltip will display the subclone node name, distance to the root node, clonal frequency, the number of cells in the subclone.
 The corresponding node in aggregate subclone CNV heatmap, lineage tree branch will be highlighted.
       + Lineage tree branch </br>
        The tooltip will display the parent node name, child node name, and the distance of branch.
 The corresponding branch will be highlighted.